cojin-team/cojin-peerfinder-client/README.md

 # Ngrok token configuration

-### For standalone installation
+## Get a free Ngrok token

 1 - Go to [ngrok dashboard](https://dashboard.ngrok.com/login) and log in with github or google account<br>
 2 - Then go to [your authtoken](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your token<br>

+## Configure your Ngrok token

+### For standalone installation

-3 - Double click on tool-folder/pyngrok/bin/ngrok.exe
+1 - Double click on tool-folder/pyngrok/bin/ngrok.exe
 > Can't find it?
 Run the tool and check again

+2 - Type in the terminal `ngrok authtoken yourtokengoeshere`<br>
+3 - Enjoy

+### For python installation
-4 - Type in the terminal `ngrok authtoken yourtokengoeshere`<br>
+1 - Type in the terminal `ngrok authtoken yourtokengoeshere`<br>
-5 - Enjoy ngrok for free
+2 - Enjoy

 <br>